mapteb/simple-state-machine/README.md

 2. Then implement the interfaces ProcessState and ProcessEvent.
 See OrderState and OrderEvent classes for examples

 3. Identify a primary key for the process.
-For the order process it would be orderId, for a time sheet application it would be userId etc.
+For the order process it would be orderId, for a time sheet application it would be userId-week-ending-date etc.

 4. Implement the StateTransitionsManager.
 See the OrderStateTransitionsManager class for an example.